IlariaPilo/c-class/keyboard/README.md

 To further customize your keyboard, you have to use _callback functions_.
 Callback functions in QMK always end by **\_kb** (at keyboard level) or **\_user** (at keycode level). `_user` functions are empty, and are always called by the respective `_kb` function. `_kb` functions can be already defined -- or not, so double check if you plan on using it.

 Usually, you'll put your changes in the `_user` version.
-If you choose to change the `_kb` version, make sure to call the `_user` version, and remember you'll override the original one (so take a look at what it does).
+If you choose to change the `_kb` version, make sure to call the `_user` version in it, and remember you'll override the original one (so take a look at what it does).

 A list of functions and callbacks can be found in the `.h` files in the [`/quantum` folder](https://github.com/qmk/qmk_firmware/blob/master/quantum/).